edsoncezar16/intrinsic_value/README.md

 # Intrinsic

-A data app that allows one to assess the intrinsic value of a company from the Brazilian stock exchange based on its historical performance, expected long-term growth rate, and discount rate.
+A data app to support value investing decisions in the Braziian Stock Exchange.

 ## Methodology